Course Code: wfc

 In this lesson, you'll explore books for beginning readers and discover the resources available to writers.
 You'll dive into emergent readers and first chapter books and examine the impact of Harry Potter on children's book writing as a whole.
 You'll learn about the market and gain tips to help you create books children will love to read!

 In this lesson, you'll explore the world of literature designed for the middle-grade and high school readers.
 You'll uncover the reasons why these books are demanding a larger amount of shelf space in libraries and bookstores.
 Young adult fiction is one of the hottest categories in publishing today, and this lesson will show you why.

 In this lesson, you'll embark on a nonfiction book tour.
-Now, if your writing love is fiction, this lesson still has much to offer you.
-Like nonfiction, good fiction is rooted in accurate facts, so stellar research techniques are something you'll spend a good deal of time on.
+Even if you prefer fiction, this lesson still has much to offer you.
+Both fiction and nonfiction are rooted in accurate facts, so you'll spend a good deal of time on improving your research techniques.
 You'll discover how you can improve your writing by uncovering facts through primary and secondary sources.
 You'll also look at the myriad of different kinds of children's nonfiction—and how fascinating it is.
 The world has come a long way from bland biographies!

 Do you know the difference between story and plot?
 There's a vital distinction that will make your writing easier.
 Speaking of easy, once you understand story patterns, your children's stories will almost write themselves!
 You'll also visit a panel of experts who will share tips on getting started.

 Four dramatic elements form the structure of almost all children's literature.
 This lesson shows you how to make those elements work for your story.
 It will talk about homework—specifically, writer's homework!
 Research is important to writing well, and the lesson will provide you with some important resources.
 You'll also learn techniques on how to craft your critical first page, along with tips to keep the pages turning.